I looked it up on the internet and found that the current Saxon State Semper Oper used to be national during the time of East Germany.

 It was only on the last day of our holiday that they opened it, so we went there early in the morning, but the opening time was 11am.

 Already many people were hanging around the entrance, so we gave up.

 Semper is the name of the architect of this opera house.

-It was completely destroyed by the air strikes in 1945, but they rebuilt it exactly like before the war and it took 40 years for that.
+It was completely destroyed by the air strikes in 1945, but they rebuilt it exactly like before the war and it took 40 years.

 There was a stall selling stones outside.

-The vendor told me that the pillars in the opera house are made of marbles, but railings are made of local green stone.
+The vendor told me that the pillars in the opera house are made of marble, but the railings are made of local green stone.

 I bought a piece of the local stone.